sittner/linuxcnc-ethercat/documentation/el3xxx.md

 EL31xx devices should match the description of EL30xx devices above, with one minor difference: there is also a `sync-err` pin that will report on distributed clock sync failures.

+## EM37xx pressure modules and issues

+The Beckhoff EM3701, EM3702, and EM3712 should all be supported.
+They are very similar to EL30xx devices, except the pins are named starting with `press*` instead of `ain*`.

 ## EL32xx temperature modules and issues